kinyodan/reconciler_api/README.md

-# Lumkani payment-reports application ( FastApi app lication)
+# Reconciler-api application ( FastApi application)

 A Fast API  application in Python .